Skip to content

 Fine Arts Museum

 The Fine Arts Museum is in the capital city, inside a beautiful building with a magnificent flower garden.
-It includes some of the great Soviet Turkmen works of art, including the happy scenes of peasants with a beautiful natural background and smoke factories.
+It includes some of the great Soviet Turkmen works of art, including the happy scenes of peasants with a stunning natural background and smoke factories.

 Ertogrulgazy Mosque